Raptors' season is over after a 92-87 Game 7 loss to Boston Celtics

 Boston won Games 1, 2 and 5.
 Anunoby's jaw-dropping buzzer-beater to end Game 3 salvaged the series for the Raptors, who went on to take Game 6 in double overtime.

-After Leonard bolted for the L.A.
-Clippers last summer, virtually no one picked the Raptors to go this far.
-But, despite a slew of injuries, they finished second in the Eastern Conference, rebounding from the league's four-month pause for COVID-19 to pick up where they left off in the Disney World bubble.
+"An unbelievable battle, man," Lowry said of the series.
+"Those guys, they beat us fair and square.
+They played extremely hard.
+They made it tough on us.
+We made it tough on them.
+We had opportunities to win it.
+They came out and did their job and they won and they move on."

+Because of the pandemic-delayed season, Toronto was eliminated 456 days after winning the previous title, the longest such run for a team that didn't win consecutive championships.

-Now the Raptors head into an off-season of uncertainty.
+Now the Raptors, who fly home from the NBA bubble at Walt Disney World on Saturday, head into an off-season of uncertainty.
 While every post-season break comes with free agency questions, the immediate future of the league is ambiguous right now.
 While the NBA hopes the 2020-21 regular season can start in December, the coronavirus could wreak havoc with next season as well.

+Lowry said he's looking forward to seeing his "babies" — his two sons, who didn't join him in the Disney World bubble.

+Nurse said he has a lot of analyzing ahead of him, including everything from the systems the team runs to player development.

 Friday's national anthem was a nostalgic contrast to the fanless arena at Walt Disney World, a reminder of last season's Canada-wide celebration during Toronto's historic Larry O'Brien Trophy run.
 "O' Canada" was actually footage from Game 5 of last year's NBA Finals, when Toronto opera singer Doug Tranquada led a noisy Scotiabank Arena crowd in a stirring performance.